 4. On a cutting board line 6 slices of bacon vertically side by side.

 5. Fold back every other bacon strip and lay a slice of bacon perpendicular to the original 6 strips.
 Repeat this step until your entire bacon weave is done, alternating which strips go over and which stops go under the original 6 bacon strips.
-If this sounds confusing at all just watch the video.
+Watch the video above for a how-to.

-6. Transfer the bacon weave to an aluminum foil lined baking sheet and bake for 15 minutes at 350°.
+6. Transfer the bacon weave to a baking sheet lined with aluminum foil and bake for 15 minutes at 350°.

 7. Remove the bacon weave from the oven, pat down with paper towels to remove excess grease, place an upside down bowl over the bacon weave and trace around the bowl with a knife so you’re left with a circular bacon weave.